IBM Unveils The World’s Smallest Computer

 — Elias Dargham (@edargham98) March 19, 2018

-This tiny computer by IBM could potentially revolutionise the use of computers, it so small it can be attached to anything.
-IBM’s head of research Arvind Krishna says
+This tiny computer by IBM could potentially revolutionize the use of computers.
+It so small, it can be attached to anything.

-“Within the next five years, cryptographic anchors — such as ink dots or tiny computers smaller than a grain of salt — will be embedded in everyday objects and devices”
+“Within the next five years, cryptographic anchors — such as ink dots or tiny computers smaller than a grain of salt — will be embedded in everyday objects and devices,” said IBM’s head of research Arvind Krishna.

 The report says that prototypes of the device are being tested by IBM.
-Tech enthusiasts will be keeping their focus on the IBM event on Monday, it promises to showcase other groundbreaking innovations.
+Tech enthusiasts will be keeping their focus on the IBM event on Monday as it promises to showcase other groundbreaking innovations.